MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

-# Data Analysis with LLMs
+# Use AI Tools for Data Analysis

-Applications that have LLMs at their core, can help us explore and understand a dataset.
+AI tools can help us explore, understand and visualise a dataset.
+We often will use a language such as SQL, Python or DAX (the data modelling and calculation language of Power BI) for our data analysis.
+There is a specific section later in the course for each of these.

 This dataset could have one or possibly several related tables.

-We can provide information about the data in a few ways:
+For best results, we provide information about the data in an initial scene-setting prompt.
+We can do this in a few ways:
 * as an image of the structure of the table(s): column names and possibly data types.
 This could be a snapshot of the model view of a Power BI data model, or an entity relation diagram of a database,
 * as text: a list of tables and for each table, a list of the columns, or
 * as data: for example, tabular data in CSV or Excel files

 The LLM can then
 * provide a summary of the data and pattern e.g. identify as a star-schema arrangement of tables and label each table as a fact or dimension table,